Tinche/uapi/docs/index.md

 # Installation

-uapi requires an underlying web framework to run.
-If you are unsure which to pick, we recommend Starlette for it's good balance of features and speed.
+_uapi_ requires an underlying web framework to run.
+If you are unsure which to pick, we recommend Starlette for a good balance of features and speed.

 ```{tab} Starlette